Download the PHP package keepsuit/laravel-opentelemetry without Composer

 Logs

 This package provides a custom log channel that allows to process logs with OpenTelemetry instrumentation.
-This packages injects a log channel named otlp that can be used to send logs to OpenTelemetry using laravel default log system.
+This package injects a log channel named otlp that can be used to send logs to OpenTelemetry using laravel default log system.

 As an alternative, you can use the Logger facade to send logs directly to OpenTelemetry: